|Title:||Virginia Education Science Training (VEST) program|

 |Award Period:||5 years (9/1/2014-8/31/2019)||Award Amount:||$3,931,552|

-VEST provides doctoral students with theory and content in three topic areas: the effectiveness of teachers and teaching in K-12 settings, early childhood education, and the social and behavioral contexts for academic learning.
-PhD students in the training program will participate in an interdisciplinary core curriculum consisting of graduate coursework in these topics, theories of human behavior, and research design and statistics, as well as an Education Sciences Seminar.
-Each semester, fellows will also participate in research apprenticeships where the students engage with mentors (and a research team) on projects and apply subject matter and research skills to important, applied research questions in the education sciences.
-All fellows will also have the opportunity to participate in a 2-3 month practice-based research experience within the District of Columbia Public Schools, Fairfax County Public Schools, Virginia Department of Education, or Maryland State Department of Education.
+VEST fellows participated in an interdisciplinary core curriculum consisting of graduate coursework in these topics, theories of human behavior, and research design and statistics, as well as seminars in education.
+Each semester, fellows participated in research apprenticeships where the students engaged with mentors and a research team on projects and applied subject matter and research skills.
+The goal of these activities was to prepare fellows to work on important, applied research questions in the education sciences.
+All fellows engaged in 2- to 3-month long practice-based research experience in various sites including the Virginia Department of Education, Louisiana State Department of Education, Maryland State Department of Education, among others.